 —Field trips around the community to experience different habitats

 —Classroom performance about habitats.
 Students can create a play to show their understanding of what a habitat is and the various animals that live in different habitats.
 Students can perform their play in front of parents & friends.
 Great for oral language, confidence and “showing what they know.”
 I love performances!!

 —Create a survey and take data (asking friends & family) on questions, “What is your favorite animal?”
 “Which habitat would you like to live in?”

-–I don’t use technology in the classroom, but occasionally I like to teach using a video or allow students to use a computer to research something I can’t find in a book.
+–I don’t use much technology in the classroom (due to lack of funding), but occasionally I like to teach using a video or allow students to use a computer to research something I can’t find in a book.
 Some videos I’d like students to watch are: